 Most synthetic turf is made primarily from one of three materials:

-The different materials and their unique attributes customize artificial grass so it can be used in a wide range of applications, such as:
+The different materials and their unique attributes customize artificial grass so it can be used in a wide range of residential and commercial applications, such as:

 Artificial Grass Benefits

 The benefits of artificial grass are numerous for both homeowners, business owners and the environment.